Bremen middle schooler wins pageant crown

 Your current subscription does not provide access to this content.

-Scattered thunderstorms early, then mainly cloudy overnight with thunderstorms likely.
+Cloudy skies this morning followed by scattered showers and thunderstorms during the afternoon.
+Storms may contain strong gusty winds.
+High 89F.
+Winds SW at 5 to 10 mph.
+Chance of rain 40%..

+Scattered thunderstorms this evening becoming more widespread overnight.
 Low 69F.
 Winds light and variable.
 Chance of rain 70%.
 Locally heavy rainfall possible.

 A Bremen girl has a new crown.